drm317/AspNetCQRSRedisReference/README.md

 The CQRSlite framework is used to provide a basic CQRS infrastructure.
 Order creation events are written to an in-memory event store by the command service.
 An event handler publishes these events and an entry is cached in the Redis read data store for the query service.

 * Start the Redis service.
-It can be installed as a service on Windows and `*Nix systems or started manually.
+It can be installed as a service on Windows and Nix systems or started manually from the command line.

 * Start the Command and Query services in your IDE.